Arghyasree/multispecies-mic-transfer/docs/benchmark_schema.md

 Every released source record has `Laboratory Method` evidence.

 The complete raw BV-BRC snapshot and genome assemblies are not copied into this repository.
-The released benchmark is a derived and reconciled table that keeps the provenance needed to identify its contributing BV-BRC source records.
+The released benchmark is a derived table that retains the source-record information needed to identify its contributing BV-BRC records.

 ## Feature-Alignment Fields